In this episode Byron and Atif discuss AI, deep learning, and the practical examples and implications in the business market and beyond.

 So I always like to start off by just asking you to define artificial intelligence.

 Yeah, definitely an important definition, one that unfortunately is overused and stretched in many different ways.
 Here at Think Big we actually have a very specific definition within the enterprise.
-But before I give that, for me in particular, when I think of intelligence, that conjures up the ability to understand, the ability to reason, the ability to learn, and we usually equate that to biological systems, or living entities, and now with the rise of probably more appropriate machine intelligence, we’re applying the term ‘artificial’ to it, and the rational is probably because machines aren’t living and they’re not biological systems.
+But before I give that, for me in particular, when I think of intelligence, that conjures up the ability to understand, the ability to reason, the ability to learn, and we usually equate that to biological systems, or living entities, and now with the rise of probably more appropriate machine intelligence, we’re applying the term ‘artificial’ to it, and the rationale is probably because machines aren’t living and they’re not biological systems.

 So with that, the way we’ve defined AI in particular is: leveraging machine and deep learning to drive towards a specific business outcome.
 And it’s about giving leverage for human workers, to enable higher degrees of assistance and higher degrees of automation.
 And when we define AI in that way, we actually give it three characteristics.
 Those three characteristics are: the ability to sense and learn, and so that’s being able to understand massive amounts to data and demonstrate continuous learning, and detecting patterns and signals within the noise, if you will.
 And the second is being able to reason and infer, and that is driving intuition and inference with increasing accuracy again to maximize a business outcome or a business decision.
 And then ultimately it’s about deciding and acting, so actioning or automating a decision based on everything that’s understood, to drive towards more informed activities that are based on corporate intelligence.
 So that’s kind of how we view AI in particular.